Pradyumna-Hegde/blog-preview-card/README.md

 # Frontend Mentor - Blog preview card solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/blog-preview-card-html-and-css-6t2_KC1D6U).
+This is a solution to the [Blog preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/solutions/blog-preview-card-html-and-css-6t2_KC1D6U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents